yupingshang/RulesEngine/README.md

 # RulesEngine
 A simple rules engine for Java and Scala.
 Can be used for fast protyping without using JBoss Drools.
+Refer to the test cases for usage.